 "Totally grantastic...
 An extravagantly entertaining dramatisation based on David Walliams's best-selling children's novel, which tells the story of Ben and his catburgling granny as they try to steal the Crown Jewels with only a mobility scooter as a getaway vehicle."
 The Mail on Sunday

-Gangsta Granny in London at the Garrick Theatre public previews 26 July 2017, opens on 1 August 2017 and closes on 3 September 2017.
+Gangsta Granny in London at the Garrick Theatre previewed from 26 July 2017, opened on 1 August 2017 and closed on 3 September 2017.